nathan-wick/sous-chef/README.md

 #### Access Token

 1. Open [GitHub](https://github.com/) or [GitLab](https://about.gitlab.com/) and navigate to the Access Tokens section of your account's settings
-2. Add an access token with `repo`/`api` scope
+2. Add an access token with `repo`/`api` scope, and the following permissions:
+   - Read repository files
+   - Write pull/merge request comments
 3. Copy the token, you'll need it in [step 4](#step-4-define-variables)

-TODO Specify the exact permissions needed

 ### Step 4: Define Variables